Mushroom Bread Pudding Recipe

 A savoury mushroom puffed bread pudding side dish, also nice served with chicken or turkey as a change from stuffing.

-Add mushrooms to bread mixture.
-Pour into a buttered 2 quart / litre baking dish.
+- Add mushrooms to bread mixture.
+Pour into a buttered 2 litre / US quart baking dish.
 Dot the pudding with butter.

 - [You can prepare this far up to a day in advance and store covered in refrigerator].

 - Bake for about an hour; the top should be golden and crusty, and the inside still moist but not overly liquidy.